Quinault Indian Nation

 The Quinault Indian Reservation, located in the southwestern corner of Washington's Olympic Peninsula, comprises more than 208,150 acres, including 23 miles of unspoiled Pacific coastline.
 Over the last several decades, the Quinault have sought to establish strategic plans for mitigating the impending impacts of climate change, including sea-level rise and associated challenges for the Taholah Village community, which currently resides in the tsunami inundation zone at the mouth of the Quinault River.
 The project will be sited on the Generations Building—a new 30,000-square-foot community facility currently under construction in the Upper Taholah Relocation Area, outside the tsunami inundation zone—with the goal of providing energy resilience during an outage, including a long-term outage following an earthquake and resulting tsunami.

-The project was competitively selected under the U.S. Department of Energy Office of Indian Energy's Fiscal Year 2021 funding opportunity announcement "Energy Technology Deployment on Tribal Lands - 2020" (DE-FOA-0002317) and started in October 2021.
+The project was competitively selected in Fiscal Year 2021 under the DOE Office of Indian Energy's funding opportunity announcement "Energy Technology Deployment on Tribal Lands - 2020" (DE-FOA-0002317) and started in October 2021.